National Association of Realtors: Overview

 The National Association of Realtors was founded on May 12, 1908 as the National Association of Real Estate Exchanges in Chicago, Illinois.
 In 1916, it changed its name to The National Association of Real Estate Boards (NAREB).
 The current name was adopted in 1972.

 NAR's members are residential and commercial real estate brokers, real estate salespeople, property managers, appraisers, counselors, and others engaged in all aspects of the real estate (immovable property) industry, where a state license to practice is required.
 Members belong to one or more of some 1,600 local realtor boards or associations.
 They are pledged to a code of ethics and standards of practice, a version of which was first adopted in 1913.

+The organization has also been involved in initiatives related to digital transformation, including the adoption of technology standards, data-sharing frameworks, and tools that support real estate professionals in managing property and transaction data.